voldev8/recipes-api/README.md

 $ npm run start
 ```

-This requires nodemon, If not preferred on the package.json file
+This requires nodemon, If not preferred,

+on the package.json file

 ```javascript
   "scripts": {